isomerpages/htx-ncada/_our-work/NCADA Perception Surveys.md

 title: NCADA Perception Surveys
 permalink: /our-work/ncada-perception-surveys/
 description: ""
+variant: markdown
 ---
 ### NCADA Drug Perception Survey

-NCADA conducts the Drug Perception Survey to understand public attitudes towards drugs, drug-taking and the anti-drug laws and policies in Singapore.
-In particular, the study aims to measure how perceptions have changed over time.
+NCADA conducts the National Drug Perception Survey regularly to understand public attitudes towards drugs, drug-taking and the anti-drug initiatives in Singapore.&nbsp;

 The survey is commissioned to a third-party market research company.
 The commissioned researcher would conduct the survey according to industry standards and in compliance with Singapore’s personal data protection requirements.

-* Click [here](https://drive.google.com/file/d/1VWy56iwIgDVyKOBpZdwX-lXThTe5wv_v/view) to read key findings from the 2019/20 National Drug Perception Survey.

-* Click [here](/files/NCADA%20Perception%20Survey%202015-16%20News%20Release.pdf) to read key findings from the 2015/16 Youth and Public Perception Survey.

-* Click [here](/files/NCADA%20Youth%20Perception%20Survey%202013%20News%20Release.pdf) to read key findings from the 2013 Youth Perception Survey.
+NCADA commissioned a revised National Drug Perception Survey to examine the following:

+(a)&nbsp; Public’s attitudes towards drugs and drug-taking;

+(b)&nbsp; Public’s perceptions of the drug policies in Singapore;

+(c)&nbsp; Public’s views towards Preventive Drug Education efforts.

+_Methodology_

+The latest revised survey was conducted in 2023.
+Slightly more than 4,500 people were surveyed, using a representative sampling of Singapore’s population.
+There are two components to the Drug Perception Survey:

+(a)&nbsp; Quantitative survey with about 3,000 youths (aged 13 to 29) and about 1,500 adults (aged 30 and above); and

+(b)&nbsp; Qualitative in-depth interviews with 60 youth and adult respondents.